signag/monitorVW/README.md

 For WeConnect, see: <https://www.volkswagen-nutzfahrzeuge.de/de/digitale-dienste-und-apps/we-connect.html>

-As interface to WeConnect Web ervices, I use <https://github.com/trocotronic/weconnect>
+As interface to WeConnect Web Services, I use <https://github.com/trocotronic/weconnect>

 In order to use the program you need
 - A registration at WeConnect